-Biden snags Texas in Super Tuesday sweep, Sanders has edge in California

-LOS ANGELES (Reuters) - A resurgent Joe Biden rode a wave of momentum to win Texas and eight other states, while Bernie Sanders was leading in Super Tuesday’s biggest race in California, setting up a one-on-one battle for the Democratic presidential nomination.
+Super Tuesday triumph for Biden sets up one-on-one battle against Sanders

-In a surprisingly strong showing, Biden rolled to victories across the South, Midwest and New England on the biggest day of voting in the Democratic campaign.
-Americans in 14 states cast ballots to select a challenger to Republican President Donald Trump in the Nov.
-3 election.
+LOS ANGELES (Reuters) - A resurgent Joe Biden rolled to victories across the South, Midwest and New England on the biggest day of voting in the U.S. Democratic presidential nomination campaign, setting up one-on-one battle against Bernie Sanders who was leading in California.

+Biden, the former vice president whose campaign was on life support just weeks ago, won nine of 14 states voting on “Super Tuesday”, including surprise wins in Texas and Massachusetts, in the race to face President Donald Trump in November.

+Just days after his campaign was resurrected by a thumping win in South Carolina, Biden, 77, emerged as a consensus champion for the moderate wing of the party against Sanders, 78, a left-wing senator with strong support among the youth.

+(Get all the Super Tuesday action: here)

+“For those who have been knocked down, counted out, left behind, this is your campaign,” Biden told roaring supporters in Los Angeles.
+“We are very much alive!”

 In what would be the day’s biggest upset, Biden was projected by Edison Research to have won Texas, the biggest prize after California.
-Sanders invested heavily in Texas and was counting on its sizeable Latino population to propel him to victory.
+Sanders invested heavily in Texas and was counting on its Latino population to propel him to victory.

-(Get all the Super Tuesday action: here)

-“For those who have been knocked down, counted out, left behind, this is your campaign,” said Biden, the former vice president who had performed poorly in the first three nominating contests but broke through with a win in South Carolina.

-“We are very much alive,” he told roaring supporters in Los Angeles.

 Sanders, the one-time front-runner who had hoped to take a big step toward the nomination on Tuesday, won Colorado, Utah and his home state of Vermont, Edison Research said.

+Biden, with overwhelming support from African-American, moderate and older voters, swept to wins in Alabama, Arkansas, Massachusetts, Minnesota, North Carolina, Oklahoma, Tennessee and Virginia.

-Fox News and AP projected Sanders won California, whose 415 delegates represent the largest haul in the nominating contest.
-But Edison Research and other networks held off declaring a winner as results trickled in.
+Fox News and AP projected Sanders won California, whose 415 delegates represent the largest haul.
+Edison Research and other networks held off declaring a winner there as results trickled in.
 Maine was a toss-up, with both Biden and Sanders winning roughly a third of the vote with 73% of the precincts reporting.

-With overwhelming support from African-American, moderate and older voters, Biden also swept to wins in Alabama, Arkansas, Massachusetts, Minnesota, North Carolina, Oklahoma, Tennessee and Virginia.

-It was a spectacular turn for Biden, whose campaign was on life support after poor showings in Iowa and New Hampshire.
-Until a week ago he trailed Sanders in most state and national opinion polls.

 Without naming him, Sanders took direct aim at Biden during a rally with supporters in Vermont, criticizing his 2002 vote to authorize war in Iraq and his support for global trade deals that Sanders opposed.